HenrikJoreteg/joreteg.com/posts/2017/09/betting-on-the-web.md

 **6. Building apps for users on that platform:** Last but not least, without apps there is no platform.
 By making more software available to end users, we’re contributing significant value to the platforms that run our apps.

-Looking at that list, items 3–6 on that list have nothing to do with ourselves earning a return at all but instead represent other significant long term impacts.
+Looking at that list, the last four items are not about *us* at all.
+They represent other significant long-term impacts.

 >> We often have a broader impact than we realize